Mega-Fi/megafi-docs/landing/docs/dex/fees-and-rewards.md

 Your actual fee: $3
 ```

-Only liquidity in active Liquidity Zones earns fees.
+Only liquidity in active Ticks earns fees.

 ### No Protocol Fee